mouxangithub/drawdb/README.md

 ## 📝 Project Introduction

-DrawDB is a free, in-browser database entity relationship (DBER) editor that simplifies database schema design and SQL generation.
-It allows users to create and manage database diagrams with ease, export SQL scripts, and customize the editor to their preferences, all without requiring account registration.
+DrawDB is a powerful and user-friendly database entity relationship (DBER) editor that runs directly in your browser.
+Build database diagrams with a few clicks, export SQL scripts, customize your editor, and more without creating an account.

-This project is a fork of [drawdb-io/drawdb](https://github.com/drawdb-io/drawdb), enhanced with a backend server, SQLite database integration, and a range of new features to improve usability and functionality.
+This project is based on [drawdb-io/drawdb](https://github.com/drawdb-io/drawdb) with enhancements including a backend server, SQLite database integration, and more features.

-> **Development Note**: This project was developed with AI assistance, utilizing the [Cursor](https://cursor.sh/) editor for code generation and refinement.
-AI played a key role in rewriting and enhancing the original codebase, particularly in adding backend server integration and extended features.
+> **Development Note**: This project was developed with the assistance of AI, using the [Cursor](https://cursor.sh/) editor for code generation and adaptation.
+The AI helped rewrite and enhance the original codebase, adding the backend server integration and other extended features.

-## 📋 Key Features
+## 📋 What's Added

-Compared to the original project, this enhanced version of drawDB includes:
+Compared to the original project, this fork adds several key features:

-- **Backend Server**: Provides persistent data storage and management capabilities.
+- **Full Backend Server**: Added a server component for persistent data storage
-- **SQLite Database**: Integrates SQLite for efficient diagram storage and retrieval.
+- **SQLite Database**: Integrated SQLite for diagram storage and management
-- **Multi-Diagram Support**: Enables users to create, manage, and organize multiple database diagrams.
+- **Multi-Diagram Management**: Support for creating and managing multiple diagrams
-- **Internationalization (i18n)**: Supports multiple languages, including English and Chinese, for a broader user base.
+- **Internationalization**: Added support for multiple languages (English/Chinese)
-- **Docker Deployment**: Offers Docker support for streamlined deployment and environment consistency.
+- **Docker Deployment**: Complete Docker support for easy deployment
-- **Automated Backups**: Includes built-in database backup functionality to safeguard user data.
+- **Automated Backups**: Built-in database backup functionality
-- **Enhanced Preview**: Features an interactive diagram preview with zoom and pan for detailed inspection.
+- **Enhanced Preview**: Interactive diagram preview with zoom and pan capabilities
-- **Optimized User Interface**: Refined UI with a bottom-centered control panel and floating information panel for improved user experience.
+- **Optimized UI**: Refined user interface with control panel centered at bottom and floating info panel
-- **Creation Time Display**: Shows diagram creation times in both grid and table views for better organization.
+- **Creation Time Display**: Added creation time display in both grid and table view modes
-- **Advanced Filtering**: Allows filtering diagrams by database type, creation time, and update time for efficient searching.
+- **Advanced Filtering System**: Comprehensive filtering by database type, creation time, and update time
-- **Real-time Collaboration**: Supports WebSocket-based real-time collaborative editing, including user presence indicators, cursor tracking, and conflict resolution.
+- **Real-time Collaboration**: WebSocket-based collaborative editing with user presence indicators, cursor tracking, and conflict resolution
-- **Collaboration Controls**: UI components display online collaborators, connection status, and collaborative actions for better team coordination.
+- **Collaboration Controls**: User interface components showing online collaborators, connection status, and collaborative actions
-- **Offline Recovery**: Implements a pending operations queue to recover from temporary disconnections, ensuring data integrity.
+- **Offline Recovery**: Pending operations queue for recovering from temporary disconnections
-- **User Identity Management**: Maintains consistent user identification across sessions with color-coded avatars for enhanced user recognition.
+- **User Identity Management**: Consistent user identification across sessions with color-coded avatars

-## ✨ Core Functionality
+## ✨ Core Features

-- **Multi-Diagram Management**: Organize and manage numerous database diagrams in grid and table view modes.
+- **Multi-Diagram Management**: Create and manage multiple database diagrams with grid and table view modes
-- **Interactive Diagram Preview**: Preview diagrams with thumbnails and a full-featured preview mode supporting drag and zoom.
+- **Interactive Preview**: Diagram thumbnails and full-featured preview mode with drag and zoom capabilities
-- **Diagram Sharing**: Generate shareable links for collaboration with team members and clients.
+- **Diagram Sharing**: Generate sharing links to collaborate with team members or clients
-- **Collaborative Editing**: Enable concurrent editing with conflict resolution for team-based projects.
+- **Collaborative Editing**: Support for concurrent diagram editing with version conflict resolution
-- **Real-time Presence**: See who is viewing and editing diagrams with user avatars and status indicators.
+- **Real-time Presence**: See who's currently viewing and editing the diagram with user avatars and status indicators
-- **User Activity Detection**: Automatically manage inactive users in collaborative sessions to optimize performance.
+- **User Activity Detection**: Automatically detect and manage inactive users in collaborative sessions
-- **Operation Synchronization**: Instantly synchronize all changes between connected users for seamless collaboration.
+- **Operation Synchronization**: All changes are instantly synchronized between all connected users
-- **Internationalization**: Use drawDB in your preferred language with support for English and Chinese interfaces.
+- **Internationalization**: Support for multiple languages, including English and Chinese interfaces
-- **Advanced Filtering**: Filter diagrams by name, database type, creation date, and modification date to quickly find specific diagrams.
+- **Advanced Filtering**: Filter diagrams by name, database type, creation date, and modification date
-- **JSON Editor**: Edit table, relationship, subject area, and note properties in real-time using a JSON editor.
+- **JSON Editor**: Real-time JSON editing for tables, relationships, subject areas, and notes
-- **Free Access**: Enjoy all features completely free, without any account registration required.
+- **Free to Use**: All features completely free, no account registration required

 ## 🚀 Quick Start

-### Docker Deployment (Recommended)
+### Using Docker (Recommended)

 ```bash
 # Pull the latest image